beatwad/sigbot/README.md

 ![Alt text](signal.jpg)

-Example of working bot can be found at https://t.me/crypto_signal_bot_group
+Example of working bot can be found in this Telegram group https://t.me/crypto_signal_bot_group

 ### Supported exchanges:
 - Binance